alishazal/qalb/README.md

 ### Extracting Unannotated Arabizi Data

 We also extract data from the unannotated Arabizi files.
 This data is used to train Fasttext for pre-trained word embeddings.
 The files include train, dev and test Arabizi lines and many more (they have ~1M word).
 However, in order to make sure that dev and test lines are unseen, we exclude them when extracting all lines.
-To do this, simply run the following command:
+To do all this, simply run the following command:

 ```unix
 python3 splits_ldc/getSourceArabiziWithoutDevAndTest.py bolt_sms_chat_ara_src_transliteration/data/source splits_ldc/dev/xml_files splits_ldc/test/xml_files splits_ldc/source/source-without-dev-test.arabizi